mkrufky/ellawallet/README.md

 **Folder Structure**
 - `fonts` and `images` get moved into their respective folders.
 This isn't watched via gulp so if you add an image or font, you need to run `gulp` again.
 - `includes` are the pieces of the pages / the pages themselves.
-These are pretty self explanatory and where you will make most frontend changes.
+These are pretty self-explanatory and where you will make most frontend changes.
 - `layouts` are the pages themselves.
 These basically take all the pieces of the pages and compile into one massive page.
 The navigation is also found here...sort of.
     * `index.html` is for MyEtherWallet.com.
     * `cx-wallet.html` is the main page for the Chrome Extension.
     * `embedded.html` is for https://www.myetherwallet.com/embedded.html.

 - You can control what shows up on MyEtherWallet.com vs the Chrome Extension by using: `@@if (site === 'cx' )  {  ...  }` and `@@if (site === 'mew' ) { ... }`.
 Check out `sendTransaction.tpl` to see it in action.
-The former will only compile to the Chrome Extension.
+The former will only compile for the Chrome Extension.
 The latter only to MyEtherWallet.com.
 - `embedded.html` is for embedding the wallet generation into third-party sites.
 [Read more about it and how to listen for the address generated here.](https://www.reddit.com/r/ethereum/comments/4gn37o/embeddable_myetherwallet_super_simple_wallet/)
 - The wallet decrypt directives are at `scripts/directives/walletDecryptDrtv.js`.
 These show up on a lot of pages.
 - The navigation is in `scripts/services/globalServices.js`.
 Again, we control which navigation items show up in which version of the site in this single file.